 By having the reverb pedal at or near the end of the signal chain (just before the amplifier), the reverb circuit will have a strong “dry” signal to effect.

 It also means that the pedals before the reverb pedal will not be tasked with effecting a “wet” reverberant signal.
 Most pedals will perform better when shaping the tone of a dry signal than when trying to give space to a signal with reverb.

-Of course, experimentation is also a fun exercise and putting reverb pedals earlier in a signal chain can yield interesting and usable sounds as well!
+Of course, experimentation is also a fun exercise, and putting reverb pedals earlier in a signal chain can also yield interesting and usable sounds!

 To learn more about ordering pedals in your rig/pedalboard, check out my article How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide).